digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# This is to show you that logic (if this than that) is physical.
+# This is to show you that logic (if this than that) is based in the physical world of electricity.

 ---